 The Berkey water filter elements cost $120 for a set of 2.
 With a lifespan of over 6,000 gallons, this is a cost that you’ll only have to consider once every 4 years or so, making it a great value for money.
 Comparing the Brita filter vs Berkey, the Berkey filters definitely come out on top in terms of cost.

 The majority of customers love Brita water filters, and to this day, the company remains one of the biggest and most trusted for drinking water pitchers in the US.
 The standard Brita water filter replacements have a 4.7-star rating on Amazon based on nearly 8,000 reviews, and customers praise the filters for reducing the PPM in their drinking water and helping them to cut back on using single-use water bottles.

 On the flip side, some customers complained that Brita’s filters leaked, and some questioned whether they had received Brita’s genuine products.

 Berkey is similarly highly rated by Amazon customers, with 885 reviewers rating the Black Berkey filter elements a 4.6 out of 5.
-Customers were pleased with the Berkey Water filters’ performance, especially their ability to remove fluoride, which not all water filtration systems are capable of.
+Customers were pleased with the Berkey Water filters’ performance, especially their ability to remove fluoride (with the optional fluoride filter), which not all water filtration systems are capable of.